New restaurant opens in northwest Fresno, city officials hope more will come

 "We'll call them and let them know we have these concerns, but if they're not responsive, we're going to hit them with fines, because they're hurting local residents."

+Though he can't confirm, Karbassi says there's a rumor that a major grocery retailer could open in the building that housed the former Tang Dynasty restaurant that burned a year ago.

-He says they're also looking at parts of Shaw to incentivize development in hopes of bringing more businesses, like the Golden Center Buffet, to open up shop.
+He says they're also looking at parts of Shaw to incentivize development in hopes of bringing more businesses, like the Golden Harbor Buffet, to open up shop.

 New restaurant opens in northwest Fresno, city officials hope more will come